greggman/HappyFunTimes/docs/unity/multi-machine.md

         gameId = gameId.Substring(0, numNdx) + gameNum;

         // Send this player to that game.
-        // Note: No more messages will be received or sent to this player. m_netPlayer.SwitchGame(gameId, data);
+        // Note: No more messages will be received or sent to this player on this machine.
+        // since it's being sent to another machine. m_netPlayer.SwitchGame(gameId, data);
     }